1994 Pacific typhoon season: Tropical Storm Luke (Weling)

 Luke formed out of the monsoon depression which formed southwest of Kinna.
 Originally becoming a broad monsoon depression on September 3, thunderstorm was slow to form any curvature on its western side.
 By September 9, the monsoon depression transitioned into Tropical Depression 25W.
 The depression moved northwest, just to the north of the Philippines.
 On the afternoon of September 11, the system strengthened into a tropical storm as it turned more to the west.
 On September 12, the system passed south of Hong Kong.
 Winds gusted to 50 kn at Waglan Island as the system passed by.
 As Luke approached Hainan Island, it weakened due to the island's rough topography.
 Damage across China totaled over 100 million RMB (1994 RMB), or $11.7 million (1994 USD).
 The cyclone moved ashore northern Vietnam on September 14 before dissipating.

-Typhoon Melissa
+Super Typhoon Melissa

 On September 10, a monsoon depression formed in the central Pacific, which had previously absorbed the remains of Hurricane Kristy.
 By September 11, the system had become well enough organized to be considered a tropical storm.
 Strong cross equatorial winds steered Melissa to the northeast and led to rapid intensification.
 Melissa gained typhoon intensity on September 13, and became a super typhoon on September 14.
 The cyclone then turned northwest and Melissa considerably weakened, becoming a weak tropical storm by September 18.
 On September 19, Melissa rounded the subtropical ridge axis and recurved, becoming a large extratropical cyclone on September 21 and dissipated, affecting Canada and Alaska on September 23.
 In Japan, three were killed during Melissa's passage near the country.

-Tropical Depression Yaning

-A few days after Luke impacted northern Philippines, an area of thunderstorms formed from the ITCZ, which has been enhanced by Typhoon Melissa.
-A new, weak low-level circulation started to develop within that area, several kilometers east of Visayas, Philippines on September 12.
-PAGASA issued warnings on the system, upgrading it to a tropical depression and naming it Yaning on September 13.
-Yaning moved in a south-southwestward direction.
-The next day, it started to weaken due to land reaction.
-Later that day, Yaning dissipated.